thesadru/disnake/docs/api.rst

             async for elem in channel.history().filter(predicate):
                 ...

         :param predicate: The predicate to call on every element.
-Could be a |coroutine_link|_.
+Cold be a |corotine_link|_.
         :rtype: :class:`AsyncIterator`

 .. _discord-api-audit-logs: